Every Kitchen Needs a Sink

 Farm House or Apron Front.

+The farmhouse sink has become the most popular style.
 Most farm house sinks are single, large basins; two bowls are available.
 The difference is your apron front, which has a vintage vibe many homeowners love.
 With a typical sink, the basin can be four inches away from the edge of the countertop, but a farm house sink sits beyond the counter line, meaning it’s easier to reach into the sink — especially handy for short people and children.
 You’re also great for accommodating large pots and pans and other kinds of bake ware that don’t fit in a regular sink.

 Farm house sinks are heavy and require a base cabinet built specially to take the weight for installation.